AdMod V01.12.00cpp Joe Richards (joe@joeware.net) February 2010

 specify the separate fields with $ (dollar signs) instead of colons by

-prefixing the modifier with $n
+prefixing the modifier with $

 Usage: {{somecsvfield:r:somestring1:somestring2}}